-Six renowned artists will take to the streets of Cavan Town on Saturday, 1st December for TransArt Cavan’s performance art day, ‘Nice weather (For this time of year)’.
+Six renowned artists will take to the streets of Cavan Town on Saturday, 1st December for TransArt Cavan’s performance art day, ‘Lovely weather (For this time of year)’.

-Performance art combines visual art and drama, and ‘Nice weather (For this time of year)’ will see these six artists respond to Cavan Town with performances that are visually-striking and thought-provoking.
+Performance art combines visual art and drama, and ‘Lovely weather (For this time of year)’ will see these six artists respond to Cavan Town with performances that are visually-striking and thought-provoking.

 Taking part in this year’s event, which is presented by TransArt Cavan’s Siobhán Harton and Joe Keenan, in association with the Creative Ireland Programme, Cavan County Council Arts Office and Cavan Culture Team, are Chrissie Cadman, Fergus Byrne, Christoff Gillen, Laura O’Connor, Ciara McKeown, and Sally O’Dowd.